Clinical treatment programs to help ex-offenders become productive members of the community.

 Maud Booth, co-founder of Volunteers of America, was a national leader and pioneer in the prison reform movement.
-Maud and Volunteers of America opened and operated the first halfway houses in the country in the late 1800s.
+She opened and operated the first halfway houses in the country in the late 1800s.

 Volunteers of America of Greater Ohio is dedicated to providing evidenced based residential reentry services to clients through a safe and secure environment and meeting the requirements of the Prison Rape Elimination Act of 2003 at all of our program sites.
 Volunteers of America of Greater Ohio is committed to a zero-tolerance policy regarding any sexual abuse, assault or harassment by a client, employee, volunteer, independent contractor, visitor, vendor or intern.